abdulsamie10/EmojifyAI/README.md

   2. `process_csv()`: Processes the emoji CSV file and calculates the mean tokens for the emojis' descriptions.
   3. `process_sentence(sentence: str)`: Processes the input sentence and returns the mean tokens for the sentence.
   4. `find_similarity(sentence_tokens, mean_tokens)`: Calculates the cosine similarity between the sentence tokens and the mean tokens of the emojis.

+### SuggestEmojis function
+The `suggestEmojis(sentence: str)` function is a helper function that takes an input sentence and suggests the most relevant emojis for the sentence.
+It uses the EmojifyAI class to process the sentence and find the most similar emojis based on the cosine similarity between the sentence and emojis' descriptions.

+### Contributing
+If you'd like to contribute to the project or report a bug, please open an issue or submit a pull request on the GitHub repository.

+### License
+This project is licensed under the MIT License.